 John: No, the rule is the team can't benefit from a challenge if a coach throws the challenge in that situation, but reports are the point is going to be moot soon enough.
 It appears the NFL is indeed going to get the rule changed before the postseason.

 Jeremy from Wise, VA:

 Lack of pass rush – plain and simple.
 No way to win consistently until they find it.
 It cost them late in the games that they lost and should have won.

-.
+John: No doubt.
+Though Mike Mularkey said the pressure Sunday was actually better than the one-sack total might indicate, this pass rush is supposed to be better.
+The Jaguars expected it to be better.
+They're not getting the rush from anyone up front they expected, with the possible exception of Austen Lane and John Chick.
+One note here: There has been a lot of criticism here in recent weeks of defensive end Andre Branch.
 He seems to be a classic case of a rookie struggling to adjust to the NFL.
-That’s not uncommon at the end position.
-Just as wide receiver Justin Blackmon developed at his pace and is now contributing, that’s possibly the case with Branch.
-At this rate, it may not happen this season, but that’s still not incredibly uncommon with ends.
+That's not uncommon at the end position.
+Just as wide receiver Justin Blackmon developed at his pace and is now contributing, that's possibly the case with Branch.
+At this rate, it may not happen this season, but that's still not incredibly uncommon with ends.
 He needs to develop in the off-season, though.
 The Jaguars need to get more pressure on opposing quarterbacks.

 Michael from Jacksonville:

 You were a year early, but boy, were you right on Cecil Shorts.

 The coach's call to go for it on 4th-and-3 from about midfield with about 30 seconds left in the first half made no sense.
 Punt the ball.
 Yes we won, but this bad decision could have been the difference between a W and an L.